 We know making ends meet is often stressful.
-Fortunately, there are many entry-level side gigs and part-time positions that can be performed remotely and independently to best fit your schedule and availability.
+Fortunately, many entry-level side gigs and part-time positions can be performed remotely and independently to best fit your schedule and availability.

 Yet, like many jobs and positions, not every advertised remote job posting is legitimate.
 In this article, you’ll learn to spot the difference between a good opportunity for remote work and a fake job posting designed to rob you of your cash and, sometimes, your identity.

-Work-from-home job scams usually sound too good to be true, with exceptional pay and/or benefits.
-Another scam warning is when you’re offered a job even though you lack the qualifications needed to perform the work.
+Work-from-home job scams, with exceptional pay and/or benefits, usually sound too good to be true.
+Another scam warning is when you’re offered a job even though you lack the qualifications to perform the work.

 If they offer to hire you even though you haven’t completed the typical steps to obtain a job — interviewing, submitting your resume, or making sure you’re set up with the equipment necessary to do the work — it could be a scam.